 Down with the doom-mongers!

-With its positive approach to the future, Matt Ridley’s The Rational Optimist is a breath of fresh air in today’s smog of misanthropy.
+With its intriguing reading of history and its positive approach to the future, Matt Ridley’s The Rational Optimist is a breath of fresh air in today’s smog of misanthropy.

 To be optimistic is to be an idiot.
 That seems to be the mood of the times.
 The end is nigh, we are endlessly told, so we’d better get used to it.